JBrinco/Quantification-Buddy/README.md

 - [x] Can read columns and decide if internal standard was used or not. (two different scripts).
 - [ ] Finds rows in which samples have the same name and calculates the median and standard deviation.
 - [ ] Add support for Recovery calculation and adjustment of sample concentration based on recovery percentage.
+- [ ] Nice looking .ods and .xlsx file for collecting the data and formatting correctly.
 - [ ] Adapted to be used interactively with RStudio.
 - [ ] Calculates Cook's distance, outputs strange data points for the user to check, and offers option to automatically remove outliers, both in calibration and samples.
 - [ ] Better and prettier publication grade scatter plots.